10 Best Things to Do in White Sands National Park

 6. Sunset Stroll

-The Sunset Stroll is an easy, ranger-led sunset hike, where visitors have an opportunity to hike and learn firsthand about White Sands National Park from one of the local staff that knows the park best!
+The Sunset Stroll is an easy, ranger-led sunset hike, where visitors have an opportunity to hike and learn firsthand about White Sands National Park from those who know the park best!

-To participate, simply arrive at the meeting point no earlier than 30 minutes prior to the posted time.
-This time can either be found at the meeting spot, as shown below, or by asking the staff in the visitor center.
+To participate, simply arrive at the meeting point no earlier than 30 minutes prior to the posted time, which can either be found at the meeting spot, as shown below, or by asking the staff in the White Sands Visitor Center.

 Google Maps Directions: Sunset Stroll Meeting Area